fmitchell259/findAmeaning/README.md

 vocabulary.com for the meanings of words.

 It's by no means perfect. but will find a lot of word meanings.

-As I get more familiar with the BeauitfulSoup library, and unravel the HTML within the
-Oxford Dictionary site DOM, the system will improve.
+Instead of scraping from vocabulary.com I will adjust the system to scrape from dictionary.com, which provides more, accurate answers.

-But for now, thought it might be a handy little piece of code for a quick word meaning.
+Thought it might be a handy piece of code for a quick word meaning.

 Thank you to Beautiful Soup for an amazing libaray!